 Photo courtesy of The Springfield-Greene County Park Board

 Gardens Aglow returns for its fourth season with more than 150,000 festive lights and beautiful features.
 Bring the whole family to walk the botanical-themed light festival.
 Tickets start at $5 for ages 13+, $2 for children ages 3-12, and kids 2 and under enter free.
-Event runs from late November to early January.
+Event runs from late November to end of December.
+(Light shows for Dec.
+22 and Dec.
+23 have been canceled.)

 Address: 2400 S. Scenic Ave., Springfield